Founded Mar 2023 · AI lab · Now part of SpaceX (Nasdaq: SPCX) since Feb 2026

 NVIDIA — GPU supplier and Series E strategic investor

-NVIDIA has been xAI's primary GPU supplier across the H100 / H200 / GB200 / GB300 generations through 2024 and 2025, and was the named strategic-investor lead alongside Cisco in the January 2026 Series E. NVIDIA's most recent 10-K customer-concentration footnote does not name xAI explicitly (NVIDIA's customer-concentration disclosure names by top-N anonymized customer codes, with no named-customer attribution in the body of the K), but contemporaneous reporting on the Colossus buildout consistently positions xAI among NVIDIA's top three customers by Data Center revenue.
+NVIDIA has been xAI's primary GPU supplier across the H100 / H200 / GB200 / GB300 generations through 2024 and 2025, was a strategic investor in the December 2024 Series C, and was the named strategic-investor lead alongside Cisco in the January 2026 Series E. NVIDIA's most recent 10-Q (Q1 FY2027, quarter ended April 26, 2026, filed May 20, 2026) does not name xAI explicitly — its customer-concentration footnote stays anonymized (three direct customers at 21%, 17%, and 16% of quarterly revenue) — but contemporaneous reporting on the Colossus buildout consistently positions xAI among NVIDIA's top three customers by Data Center revenue.
 Cross-reference: /orgs/nvidia/financials/.

 Cisco — Series E strategic investor (networking infrastructure)